ospostme/ospostme.github.io/_posts/2024-10-23-free-internet-with-v2ray.markdown

   configuration
 - Multiple protocols: V2Ray supports multiple protocols, including Socks, HTTP, Shadowsocks, VMess VLESS, etc. Each protocol may have its own transport, such as TCP, mKCP, WebSocket etc.
 - Multiple platforms.
-Windows, Linux, MacOS, Mobile.
+Windows, Linux, macOS, Mobile.
 - Obfuscation: V2Ray has built in obfuscation to hide traffic in TLS, and can run in parallel with web servers